Smart Coupons

 The infrastructure does not intervene in pricing, settlement agreements or retailer governance frameworks.

-Pre‑aligned validation reduces repeated retailer approval cycles, shortens onboarding time and simplifies reporting alignment as campaigns scale.
 Once aligned, expansion across additional retailers no longer requires structural rebuilding.
 Structural alignment at validation level ensures that expansion does not proportionally increase financial or reporting complexity.

 Process